seemslegit42/aevonos/docs/DATABASE.md

     -   `frustration`, `flowState`, `riskAversion`: Floating-point values (0-1) representing the user's current psychological state, which dynamically modulate economic outcomes.

 ### `ChaosCard` & `ActiveSystemEffect`
--   **Purpose**: `ChaosCard` is the manifest for acquirable Chaos Cards. `ActiveSystemEffect` tracks which temporary, system-wide effects (like theme changes from a card) are currently active for a workspace.
+-   **Purpose**: `ChaosCard` is the manifest for acquirable Chaos Cards.
+It is not tied to a specific user.
+The `User.unlockedChaosCardKeys` field tracks ownership. `ActiveSystemEffect` tracks which temporary, system-wide effects (like theme changes from a card) are currently active for a workspace.

 ## 5. Utility & Application Models